TiendaCables/.github/README.md

 Behind the shop, we build the tools and integrations needed to keep a real catalogue, stock, sales and operations in sync.
 Some are internal.
 When a tool can be useful outside TiendaCables, we try to publish it.

-## What we work with
+## What we build

-- **Commerce:** Shopify for the storefront, catalogue and online sales; Holded for finance and back-office workflows.
-- **Internal applications:** TanStack, TypeScript, Clerk and Meilisearch.
-- **Integrations and automation:** Shopify APIs, Holded, Google, Semrush, Firecrawl and our own internal services.
-- **Infrastructure:** Rust, Docker, Coolify, Cloudflare Workers, Zero Trust, Tunnels and R2.
-- **Operations:** catalogue quality, inventory flows, supplier data, analytics, technical SEO and B2B tooling.
+Our software work grows out of day-to-day commerce: catalogue quality, inventory workflows, operational reporting, technical SEO and tools for handling product data at scale.

-We keep customer-facing systems easy to use and operational systems boring on purpose: explicit ownership, auditable data and as little unnecessary public exposure as possible.
+The public repositories here contain projects that are useful beyond our own store and can be documented and maintained in the open.

 ## Open source